wp-plugins/flickr-shortcode-importer/readme.txt

 * `<img class="alignnone" src="http://farm3.static.flickr.com/2768/4334303694_37785d0f0d.jpg" alt="Khan Sao Road, Bangkok, Thailand" width="500" height="375" />`

 = Warnings =
+* Using your own Flickr API Key might be necessary.
+Test a single import and see the results before setting your own.
 * Backup your database before importing.
 You can use revision to revert individual posts, but doing so in mass is a major PITA.
 * It's strongly recommended to deactivate plugins like WordSocial, WP Smush.it and similar to prevent extended import times.
 You can always enable them and run them enmasse later.
 * Flickr-sourced IMG tags will now be linked to the attachment page.